AfshinZlfgh/pumax_ransomware_decryptor/README.md

 # pumax ransomware decryptor
-this is the guide with some simple code to description encrypted files by pumax ransomware.
+this is the guide with some simple code to decryption encrypted files by pumax ransomware.